Welcome, Class of 2024. You'll find information below about your admission to the physical therapy program.

 When making your appointment, inform the receptionist that you are an incoming PT student.
 The clinic will be provided with a list of incoming student names.
 Some clinical rotation sites you will be assigned to may require additional immunizations/inoculations.
 You will be given access to that information during the clinical education portion of the curriculum.

-You must complete a CPR course by July 1, 2020.
-You will need to complete a course equivalent to BLS/CPR for Healthcare (American Red Cross) or BLS Provider/Healthcare Professional (American Heart Association).
+You must complete a CPR course by June 1, 2021.
+You will need to complete a course designed for healthcare providers: BLS/CPR for Healthcare (American Red Cross) or Basic Life Support BLS (American Heart Association).
 Only American Red Cross or American Heart Association certifications will be accepted and the certification course must have been completed as an in-person class with hands-on techniques.
 Please note that the standard CPR course used for lifeguarding does not qualify.
-Your CPR certification must be valid through June 30, 2021.
+Your CPR certification must be valid through June 30, 2022.
 In order to verify that you have completed this course, we will need to have a copy of your signed certification card sent to us.
 You may fax, email or send a copy through the mail.
 If you choose to mail your documentation, use the address indicated for the immunization above.
 You can find a list of area classes by visiting the American Heart Association or the American Red Cross websites.
-Vermillion EMS typically schedules BLS Provider CPR on alternate months at the Vermillion Fire Station.
+Vermillion EMS typically schedules BLS CPR on alternate months at the Vermillion Fire Station.
 If you are interested in attending any of their scheduled classes, please visit the Vermillion Fire Station website to register.
 You will be required to pay the registration fee prior to the class.

 Student Health Insurance